CSSE6400/P01-UniBasement/report/REPORT.md

 #### Security

-By using a layered architecture, each layer can enforce its own security policies, reducing the risk of unauthorised access or breaches that could compromise the system or its data.
-The layered architecture also gives us a reduced attack surface, through the isolation of layers.
+The software effectively achieves its desired quality attributes, particularly in terms of security, through the combined benefits of a layered architecture and strategic decisions made by the developers.
+The layered architecture inherently provides isolation, which means that if one layer is compromised, the other layers remain unaffected.
+This architecture also offers flexibility, allowing us to enforce separate security policies for each layer, thereby reducing the risk of unauthorized access that could compromise the system or data.

+Furthermore, strategic decisions were made to enhance security.
+For instance, the use of Auth0 for handling login and registration means that we no longer directly handle sensitive user data such as passwords, names, and emails.
+By limiting the scope to only the University of Queensland, we ensured that there would be no connection of users to their respective universities.
+When accessing the website, all API calls are hidden behind the user creation process through Auth0, and all create/post requests require a user ID, unless it’s a request to create a user.
+This approach further strengthens the security of our application.

 ## Reflection